WebAssembly/design/CodeOfConduct.md

 > practice.
 It also provides a benchmark for self evaluation and acts as a
 > vehicle for better identity of the organization.

-We hope that our community group act according to these guidelines, and that participants hold each other to these high standards.
-If you have any questions or are worried that the code isn't being followed, please contact the Community Group's chairs at `team-webassembly-chairs@w3.org` (note: this list is also visible to W3C staff).
+We hope that our community group act according to these guidelines and that participants hold each other to these high standards.
+If you have any questions or are worried that the code of conduct isn't being followed, please contact the Community Group's chairs at `team-webassembly-chairs@w3.org` (note: this list is also visible to W3C staff).
 For very serious concerns, the W3C has [procedures][] allowing you to access its ombuds directly and confidentially.